-In this episode, we’re talking about how to deal with problems when they arise, as well as giving tips for avoiding them all together.
-We’ll also hear from Katie Fawkes, the marketing director at Ecamm.
-She’s going to share her experience troubleshooting live shows, and trust me; she’s had her fair share.
-She’ll give us insight into what she did right and what she did wrong to get through the production without missing a beat.
+We’ll also hear from Katie Fawkes, the Marketing Director at Ecamm.
+She’s going to share her experience troubleshooting live shows, and trust me; she’s had her fair share of challenges to troubleshoot.
+She’ll give us her insights on how to get through a production without missing a beat.

 Plus, you’ll get a behind-the-scenes look at how I set up Ecamm Live as a remote live producer.